subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ rf_t = {\partial f_t\over\partial t} + rS_t {\partial f_t\over\partial S_t} + {\sigma^2 S_t^2\over 2}{\partial^2 f_t\over\partial S_t^2}  $$

 In this equation, $f(S_t,t)$ is the value of a European style call option, $r$ is the constant risk-free rate of return, and $S_t$ is the stock on which the option is based.
 The model assumes that $S_t$ follows the Geometric Wiener Process model described earlier with variance $\sigma^2$.
+The model is independent of the value of the drift co-efficient $b$.
 Note that this is a regular Partial Differential Equation, not a SDE.
 I am not including a derivation of this equation, but if you are interested, an excellent description can be found in this [article](https://math.uchicago.edu/~may/REU2024/REUPapers/Jiang,Asher.pdf).
-The main tool used in the derivation is the Ito Formula, and it can be easily understood using the Stochastic Calculus concepts developed in this article.
+The main tool used in the derivation is the Ito Formula, and it can be understood using the Stochastic Calculus concepts developed in this article.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner21.png)